FrenchToucan/PokemonTCGO-Actiona/README.md

-# Pokemon TCG Online Automator
+# Pokemon TCG Online Automation in Actiona

 A automation script built in Actiona.